WendyWongGirl/WendyWongGirl/README.md

 ## 🧐 More About Me

-- 🔭 Loved exploring new tech stack.
+- 🔭 Loved exploring new tech stack.ig: opensource project and online documents.
 - 👯 Participated in public benefit activities, like Girls Coding Day, OSChina, infoQ...
-- 🌱 Intersted in Yoga, Hiking.
+- 🌱 Intersted in Yoga, Hiking...